abesford/seizzmic-site-0c00b/src/pages/careers.md

 ## Partnerships

+our work always relies on complementary skills to get the job done for clients

 complementary skills

-on the look-out for partners
+on the look-out for partners who share our values